Classic French Steak Au Poivre

 • Jump to the printable recipe for precise measurements

-searing the steaks on first side
+Steaks searing on the first side.

-searing the steaks on second side
+The steaks searing on second side in. askillet.

+Step 5: Start the sauce.
+Pour off the excess fat from the pan but do not wipe clean.
+Lower the heat to medium-low and add the butter and shallots.
 Cook, stirring constantly with a wooden spoon and scraping up the brown bits, until the shallots are golden brown and softened, 2 to 3 minutes.

 Softened shallots in a skillet.

-Carefully add the Cognac (it may flare up) and bring to a boil, stirring to scrape up the browned bits from the bottom of the pan.
+Step 6: Add the Cognac.
+Carefully add the Cognac and bring to a boil, stirring to scrape up the browned bits from the bottom of the pan.
 You can flambé the alcohol if you’d like, but it’s not necessary—simmering will burn it off just the same.
-Just be cautious: If you’re cooking over a gas flame, it’s easy for the Cognac to ignite unexpectedly when it hits the pan, which can be alarming, especially when the flames get a little too close to your cabinets!

 Cognac simmering in a skillet.

-Cook until the liquid is reduced to a glaze and mostly absorbed by the shallots, a few minutes.
+Step 7: Reduce.
+Cook the until the liquid is reduced to a glaze and mostly absorbed by the shallots.
+This will take a few minutes.

-Skillet of thickened sauce.
+Skillet of thickened Cognac peppercorn sauce.

-You May Also Like
+More French Recipes You May Like

 Steak au Poivre